debic/calculator/README.md

-# calculator
-## Calculator project done in ITC
+# Calculator project done in ITC

-Dounload the 3 items and doble click on the html file
+To use the calculator click on this [link](file:///Users/galk/Desktop/Code/Calculator/index.html), or download the files and double click on the .html file